armory/docs/content/en/docs/armory-agent/_index.md

 ## What is the Armory Agent?
 {{< include "early-access-feature.html" >}}

-The Armory Agent for Kubernetes consists of a lightweight Agent service that you deploy on Kubernetes and a plugin that you install into Clouddriver.
+The Armory Agent for Spinnaker consists of a lightweight Agent service that you deploy on Kubernetes and a plugin that you install into Clouddriver.

 The Armory Agent is compatible with Armory Enterprise and open source Spinnaker.

-### Advantages of using the Armory Agent for Kubernetes
+### Advantages of using the Armory Agent for Spinnaker

 * Scalability
   * Caching and deployment scales to thousands of Kubernetes clusters for your largest applications.